-On October 4, 2017, the Company's renewal for GRESC exploration period has been extended by the DOE until September 2018.
-On March 2, 2018, the Company has applied for extension of exploration period under the GRESC with the DOE.
-As at March 23, 2018, the application is pending the approval of the DOE.
+On October 4, 2017, the APEC's renewal for GRESC exploration period has been extended by the DOE until September 2018.

 In November 2010, APEC and its partner Guidance Management Corporation (GMC) forged a partnership with AllFirst Kalinga Ltd. (AKL), formerly Chevron Kalinga Ltd., a wholly owned subsidiary of AllFirst Geothermal Philippines Holdings, Inc., formerly Chevron Geothermal Philippines Holdings, Inc., in developing the geothermal area.
 The parties signed a Farm-out Agreement which gives APEC and GMC the option to take an equity position of up to 40% in the geothermal project.
 The parties also signed a Joint Operating Agreement.
 Under the agreement, AKL will be responsible for the exploration, development and operation of the steam field and power activities.